-Any person who intentionally or negligently violates any provision of this Act shall be liable in a civil action brought by the City Attorney or by an individual residing within the jurisdiction for an amount not more than three (3) times the amount of the unlawful contribution or expenditure.
+Any person who intentionally or negligently violates any provision of this Act shall be liable in a civil action brought by the City Attorney for an amount not more than three (3) times the amount of the unlawful contribution or expenditure.
 (Ord. #96-06; Ord. #04-05, §1)